Capgemini/Apollo/docs/getting-started-guides/digital_ocean.md

 cd packer
 packer build ubuntu-14.04_amd64-droplet.json
 ```
-This will build and upload and image into your Digital Ocean account.
+This will build and upload and image into your Digitalocean account.

 #### Turn up the cluster
 ```